eezstreet/d2rlint/README.md

   few exceptions.
 Examples include things like checking for missing strings, checking for invalid item codes and so on.
 This won't check Treasure Class or Cube linkage, this is handled by other rules.
+- `Basic/NumericBounds`: Ensures that no fields go out of bounds.
+For example, a number greater than 6 for 'Picks' in TreasureClassEx.txt would be considered invalid for a TC.
+- `Cube/ValidInputs`: Ensures that both the number of inputs and the inputs themselves to cube recipes are valid.
+- `Cube/ValidOutputs`: Ensures that the outputs to cube recipes are valid.
+- `Cube/ValidOp`: Ensures that valid parameters and values are passed to opcodes.
+- `Level/ValidWarp`: Ensures that levels are linked together with valid vis/warp values.
+- `Level/ValidWPs`: Ensures that no two levels share the same waypoint index.
 - `String/NoUntranslated`: Ensures that all languages for all strings are translated, and no fields are excluded unnecessarily. **This is ignored by default.** This triggers a lot of errors and can slow down the program considerably and is only really meant for advanced usage.
+- `TC/ValidTreasure`: Ensures that Treasure Classes are linked together properly.

 Note that the files that ship with the original game will trigger some of these rules. **This is normal.** There are genuine errors in their own files, and this